Skip to content

 • Track which products and content types generate the most revenue

-• Amazon Associates: Low commission (1–10%) but massive product selection and high conversion rates
+• Amazon Associates: 1–10% commission, massive product selection, high conversion rates

-• Brand-specific programs: Often pay higher commissions than networks
+• Brand-specific programs: Often pay significantly higher commissions than networks

-At first, beginners earn $100–$500/month.
-Later, established creators in lucrative niches earn $5,000–$20,000+/month from affiliates alone.
-The key is volume — more content with affiliate links means more ongoing commission opportunities.
+Beginners typically earn $100–$500/month.
+Established creators in lucrative niches earn $5,000–$20,000+/month from affiliates alone.
+The key is content volume — more content with affiliate links means more ongoing commission opportunities accumulating over time.

 Income Stream #4: Digital Products

-Can you imagine creating a $97 template pack once — and having it generate $9,700 over the next 90 days while you were focused on other streams?
+Picture creating a $97 template pack once — and having it generate $9,700 over the next 90 days while you focused on other income streams.

 Digital products are the income stream with the best margins in the entire creator economy.
 Create something once.
 Sell it indefinitely.
 Zero inventory.
 Zero shipping.
 Near-zero marginal cost per sale.